Chapter 17 : 17- Black and Dark

 Potter’s Fight Continues!

 In a small Muggle town, earlier today, Harry James Potter (Order of Merlin First Class and newly instated Head of the Auror Office) led a group of Aurors into the conflict and capture of the notorious Death Eater, Thorfinn Rowle.
-Rowle, who was wanted for numerous felonies, was one of few Death Eaters who had escaped the Battle of Hogwarts and has been in hiding ever since.
+Rowle, who was wanted for numerous felonies including murder and conspiracy against the Ministry of Magic, was one of few Death Eaters who had escaped the Battle of Hogwarts and has been in hiding ever since.

 “Harry is a natural born leader.”
 Says Chief Auror Phillipa Malone, during a cleanup session of the area where Rowle was caught.
-“Albert taught him everything he knew and no one in the Auror department has a doubt in their mind that Harry is the right man for the job.”
+“Albert taught him everything he knew and that's just the tip of the iceburg when it comes to describing his abilities.
+No one in the Auror Office has a doubt in their mind that Harry is the right man for the job.”

 The new Head has also been dealing with international dilemmas, helping the Scandinavian Ministry with the attack on their Ministry, resulting in the death of Minister Elof Soelberg (See pages five to six) and trying to attain detail on the mass break-out of the French wizarding prison, Enfer Vann (See pages three to four).